mattcooperdev/oh-baby/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about babies.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable page, with a striking heading, logo and background that identify that this is a baby theme.
+        - Upon entering the site, users are automatically greeted with a clean and easily readable page, with a striking heading, logo and background that identify this as a baby theme.
-        2. The main points are made immediately with the 'Start' and 'Rules' buttons.
+        - The main points are made immediately with the 'Start' and 'Rules' buttons.
-        3. The user has two options, clicking the 'Start' and 'Rules' buttons, either of which gives them an understanding of what the purpose of the Site is.
+        - The user has two options, clicking the 'Start' and 'Rules' buttons, either of which gives them an understanding of what the purpose of the Site is.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to play the quiz.

-        1. The site has been designed to be fluid and never to entrap the user.
-As a first user you will tend to go to the 'Rules' section first to gain an understanding of what the game entails.
-If not, they will click in to the Game and be presented with the first question in the Game Area.
+        - The site has been designed to be fluid and never entrap the user.
+As a first user you will tend to go to the 'Rules' section first to gain an understanding of what the game entails, and that once the quiz has started you cannot leave without completing 10 questions.
+If they are happy with these conditions, they will click in to the Game and be presented with the first question in the Game Area.
-        2. The user is unable to progress through the quiz without selecting an answer.
+        - The user is unable to progress through the quiz without selecting an answer.
 The game will automatically move on to the next question after 1.5 seconds when an answer is submitted without the need to make any more clicks by the User.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to play the quiz again.

-        1. The user can go straight into a new game.
+        - The user can go straight into a new game.
 The questions are randomised so the User will not experience the same questions on a second play.
+At present, there are a limited amount of questions that can be played but would like to implement more in future.
-        2. At the end of the quiz the User is presented with their results and the option to restart the quiz.
+        - At the end of the quiz the User is presented with their results and the option to restart the quiz.
 The idea of giving the User their results gives a light sense of competition.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to see if I can improve on my previous attempts of the quiz and introduce it to other players.

-        1. The user would already be comfortable with the website layout and can easily click the necessary buttons to play the game again.
+        - The user would already be comfortable with the website layout and can easily click the necessary buttons to play the game again.

 ### Further Testing